 2-2.
 Outdoor Posting of the Colors

 a.
-Objective..
+Objective.
 This event encourages squadrons to form color guards capable of showing proper honor to the colors during local civic events, and recognizes excellence in the technical drill and ceremonies relating to a realistic scenario where a color guard is asked to raise and lower the colors on an outdoor flagpole.

 b.
 Conditions.
 The event is modeled on the reveille and retreat ceremonies (see AFMAN 36-2203, §7c) on a simulated national day of mourning requiring the flag to fly at half-staff.
 This event consists of five main components: planning, raising, lowering, folding, and presentation.
 Any CAP cadet, regardless of grade, may compete in this event.1 (p.
 10)